archanakalburgi/Image_Search_OpenAI_Clip/docs/decision_log.md

     - I have used this before, it is simple to use no complicated setup.
 - [Faiss](https://github.com/facebookresearch/faiss)
     - Looks like the vectors can be added on fly.
-    - Might not be great
+    - This Might actually be great, sadly found out late.
 - [Hnsw](https://github.com/nmslib/hnswlib)
     - Very similar to annoy, with added bonus of being able to add vectors on fly.
     - This might be a good fit for what goals I have with this project.